bigevilbeard/cat_centre_vlan_checker/README.md

 ### No VLANs Found
 ```
-🚀 Cisco DNA Center Sandbox VLAN Range Checker
+Cisco Catalyst Center Sandbox VLAN Range Checker
 --------------------------------------------------
 Target: https://sandboxdnac.cisco.com
 Range: VLANs 600-699

-✅ Successfully authenticated
+Successfully authenticated
-📡 Found 4 network devices to check
+Found 4 network devices to check
-✅ Completed checking 4 devices
+Completed checking 4 devices

 ======================================================================
 VLAN RANGE CHECK RESULTS (600-699)
 ======================================================================

-✅ No VLANs in the range 600-699 found on any monitored devices.
+No VLANs in the range 600-699 found on any monitored devices.
-🎉 All VLANs in this range are available for use!
+All VLANs in this range are available for use!
 ```

 ### VLANs Found
 ```
-🔴 Found VLANs in range 1-20 on the following devices:
+Found VLANs in range 1-20 on the following devices:

-📍 sw1 (10.10.20.175)
+sw1 (10.10.20.175)
    • VLAN 1: VLAN1
-   📊 Count: 1 VLANs
+   Count: 1 VLANs

-📈 Summary:
+Summary:
    • Devices with VLANs in range: 4
    • Total VLANs found in range: 4
    • Unique VLAN IDs in use: [1]